-A big part of staying healthy involves eating healthy foods, and getting enough exercise for fitness and relaxation.
+A big part of staying healthy involves eating healthy foods and getting enough exercise for fitness and relaxation.
 Nutrition Australia provides some great information about healthy eating, exercise and lifestyle on its website www.nutritionaustralia.org.

-☐ Exercise - do at least 30mins of moderate exercise a day ☐ Sleep - get at least 8-9 hours of sleep a night □ Nutrition - keep a balanced diet remembering to eat lots of vegetables and fruit everyday ☐ Binge drinking - limit your consumption of alcohol and avoid binge drinking.
-Binge drinking describes the habit of drinking to excess when you do drink, with little or no understanding of your limits to accommodate the amount of alcohol in your blood.
+Exercise - do at least 30mins of moderate exercise a day

+Sleep - get at least 8-9 hours of sleep a night

+$\hfill\square$ Nutrition - keep a balanced diet remembering to eat lots of vegetables and fruit everyday your limits to accommodate the amount of alcohol in your blood.

+□ Binge drinking - limit your consumption of alcohol and avoid binge drinking.
+Binge drinking describes the habit of drinking to excess when you do drink, with little or no understanding of